2017 has sure been a wild ride in the world of mobile internet!

 Current Best Pick Data Plans for RVers for Each Carrier

 - Verizon - A grandfathered/legacy unlimited data plan is the best deal for most US nomads who need lots of bandwidth and nationwide high speed coverage - the plans are not subject to network management or throttling (except HD video).
-Monthly rates vary from $45-249.
-However obtaining them can be complex, and this is a risky option.
+Monthly rates vary from $5-249.
+We currently do not advise obtaining your own line however - leaving renting/leasing the best option.
+But there are risks there too.
 For more information: Guide to Verizon Unlimited Data Plans.
+Alternatives:

-- Note: Verizon's new unlimited data plans only include 15GB of high speed mobile hotspot use per line (including Jetpacks).
+- Verizon's Beyond Unlimited data plans only include 15GB of high speed mobile hotspot use per line (including Jetpacks) and Verizon's Above Unlimited plans include 20GB of high speed mobile hotspot per smartphone.
+Data top ups are available for $35 for 5GB as needed.

 - AT&T - Wireless Home Phone & Internet plans on the Wireless Internet device are available for $60/month for 50GB or $100/month for 100GB.
-Those in rural markets may be able to get $60 for 250GB or $100 for 500GB - but we believe these to have retired.
+And AT&T offers prepaid tablet plans for $29.99 -35/month, but device is only available on device (no hotspot included).

-- T-Mobile - T-Mobile One+ International smartphone plans includes unlimited 4G personal hotspot use for $95/month which is a great option (those over 55 qualify for a $20/month discount!) - however hotspot use is de-priotized a bit over on device use.
+- T-Mobile - T-Mobile One+ International smartphone plans includes unlimited 4G personal hotspot use for $95/month which is a great option (55+ and Military qualify for great discounts!) - however hotspot use is de-priotized a bit over on device use.

 - Sprint - Joining a non-profit (such as Calyx Institute or PCs for People) to obtain an unlimited Sprint plan due to some prior agreement the carrier inherited is the most affordable option out there.
 Pricing ranges from $10-33/month.
 For more information: Non-Profit Sprint Plans.